Yunanouv/Data-Mining-Project/README.md

 ![task1 1-topic clusters](https://github.com/user-attachments/assets/8ed19c46-3440-4c91-849f-2e4f63e0dae3)
 <br>

 Then, let's take a look at the sample restaurant we have.
 We chose 3 restaurants for Mexican food to see how the reviews were.
 They are Filiberto's Mexican Food, Elvira's Mexican Food, and Carolina's Mexican Food.
-The dendrogram shows the topics that are most frequently reviewed by the customers from each rating, 1 to 5.
+The dendrogram shows the topics that are most frequently reviewed by the customers from each rating, 1 to 5 using the LDA model after preprocessing the data.
 <br>
 <img width="410" alt="task1 2-3samplerestaurants" src="https://github.com/user-attachments/assets/a90b458a-5638-4d9a-bd48-f35a94951833">

 <br>

+### Step 2
+In this step, we will work on mining this data set to discover knowledge about cuisines.
+In the Yelp data set, businesses are tagged with categories.
+For example, the category "restaurant" identifies all the restaurants.
+Specific restaurants are also tagged with cuisines (e.g., "Indian" or "Italian").
+This provides an opportunity to aggregate all the information about a particular cuisine and obtain an enriched representation of a cuisine using, for example, review text for all the restaurants of a particular cuisine.
+Such a representation can then be exploited to assess the similarity between two cuisines, which further enables the clustering of cuisines.